 4.3 Refund and re-credit of FEE HELP process

-Requests for refunds and re-credit for FEE-HELP will only be considered once the completed Request for Withdrawal form and the Refund Payment Details form has been approved by the Student Services department.
+Requests for refunds must be lodged using the e-form.
+Requests for refunds and re-credit for FEE-HELP will only be considered once the completed e-form has been approved by Student Services.
 Refunds and re-credit for FEE-HELP may take up to 28 days to be processed from the time the completed forms are received by Student Services.
 For FEE-HELP, the re-credit amount may take up to six months to appear in the student’s FEE-HELP balance limit in CHESSN.

 4.4 No refunds or re-credit of Fee-Help amount incurred